Analyzing Utz Brands's Unusual Options Activity | Benzinga

 Analyzing Utz Brands's Unusual Options Activity

-On Tuesday, shares of Utz Brands (NYSE:UTZ) saw unusual options activity.
-After the option alert, the stock price moved up to $21.82.
+Shares of Utz Brands (NYSE:UTZ) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $20.93.

 - Option Type: SWEEP